Date of publication: November 2018

-There are a number of ways that individuals getting into financial difficulty may seek to resolve their position.
+There are a number of ways that individuals getting into financial difficulty may seek to resolve their financial position.
 Each method is restricted depending on the level of debt, the circumstances of the individual and the nature of the debts involved.
 Personal Insolvency options may include Bankruptcy, Individual Voluntary Agreements or Debt Relief Orders as well as non statutory solutions.
 Below is a brief outline of the possible resolutions.

 These may include:

-If a creditor obtains judgment the court may pass an Administration Order whereby a debtor contributes regular income to the court for distribution to the creditors.
+If a creditor obtains judgment the court may pass an Administration Order whereby a debtor will make monthly payments to the court for distribution between the creditors.

-These schemes are administered by the Insolvency Service and are suitable for those debtors who have a maximum disposable monthly income of £50 and have less than £15,000 worth of unsecured creditors and have less than £1,000 worth of assets.
+These schemes are administered by the Insolvency Service and are suitable for those debtors who have a maximum disposable monthly income of £50, have less than £20,000 worth of unsecured creditors and have less than £1,000 worth of assets.

-The DRO will last for 1 year, after which the debt will be written off in the event that the debtor's circumstances have remained the same.
+The DRO freezes your debt repayments and interest for 12 months, after which the debt will be written off in the event that the debtor’s financial circumstances have remained the same.

 An IVA is a statutory solution for debtors to reach agreement with their creditors for repayment of the debt.
 They are designed to make repayments more manageable and affordable and are a formal alternative for individuals wishing to avoid bankruptcy.
 By and large repayment will be in part rather than full.

 An IVA must be set up by a Licensed Insolvency Practitioner who would act as Supervisor of the Arrangement.
 Prior to the implementation of an IVA, a meeting of creditors will need to vote for the approval of an IVA.
 If less than 75 % of voting creditors approve the IVA the outcome for the debtor is commonly bankruptcy.

 This is invariably a creditor driven process, which follows a bankruptcy order made by the court.
 It is a creditor's action of last resort in attempting to collect an outstanding debt.
 The process aims to ensure that all assets are distributed fairly amongst creditors.